Whenever you try your hand at anything new, you are bound to make a few mistakes along the way! And learning photography

 So I’d love for you to commit right now to actually learning your camera, so that you never use ANY of the AUTO features again.

 If you are not sure what you should be learning, then be sure to download my free 90 Day Photography Learning Blueprint.
-Just click on the image below to get yourself onto our mailing list (which is worth it it itself!) and grab your free download:
+Just go here to grab it!

 BONUS Mistake!
 You might give up because it’s way too overwhelming